 Backup repositories with rotated drives have the following limitations:

-- You cannot store archive full backups (GFS backups) created with backup copy jobs on backup repositories with rotated drives.
+- You cannot store archive full backups (GFS backups) created with backup jobs or backup copy jobs on backup repositories with rotated drives.

 - You cannot store per-VM backup files on backup repositories with rotated drives.